UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 Created by Tyrone Kevin Ilisan (@unclesocks)
 2024.4.0

-[+] Automatically queries the IP addresses in the wordlist on IPInfo.
-[+] Accepts organization keywords for filtering.
+[+] Automatically queries the IP addresses in the wordlist on IPInfo and IBM X-Force [+] Accepts organization keywords for filtering.
 [+] Outputs the results in IPADDRESS[COUNTRY:ORG:HOSTNAME] format.
 [+] Exports to an CSV file (optional).